MechanicalRock/mechanicalrock.github.io/_posts/2023-11-24-kinesis-video-stream.markdown

 ##### Rekognition Stream Processor

 Now that our camera's live video is flowing into Kinesis Video Streams in real-time, you might be curious about how it recognizes your visitors and what services make it happen.
-Well, as I mentioned earlier the answer is simple: we just use "Amazon Rekognition Stream Producer" and a "Face Collection."
+Well, as I mentioned earlier the answer is simple: we just use "Amazon Rekognition Stream Producer" and a "Face Collection".

 When the live video data gets to Amazon Rekognition, it looks through a collection of images from different people.

-You can set up the face collection and Rekognition Stream Producer using the instructions in this CloudFormation snippet:
+You can set up the face collection and Rekognition Stream Producer using this CloudFormation snippet:

 ```
   RekognitionFaceCollection: